beadsland/fixTracks/README.md

 ## Data Import

+### UX Delays
+  1. Identify delay after last track seen
+  2. Spin flywheel while parsing bulk response

+## Missing Tracks
+  1. Unsliceable error in `LazyDict` should mimic dict slice
+  2. BadStatusLine thrown on sync_views but only after `import_tracks`
+  3. Refactor missing track logic to `import_tracks`

 ### iTunes to CouchDB
-  1. View to identify non-deleted tracks with old \_revdate
-  2. Lazydict to iterate over non-deleted tracks view
-  3. Only submit updates on json diff
+  1. Only submit updates on json diff
-  4. Wrap database documents and nodes to push all save operations to bulk
+  2. Wrap database documents and nodes to push all save operations to bulk
+  3. Set up `transferLibrary.py` to run periodically (to capture downloads)

 ### Commandline UX
   1. View of undeleted nodes for progress of `transferLibrary.py`